 March 9, 2020 – By Behrooz Tahririha, DNM, NHP, Clinical Herbalist

-The immune system is not an organ or a particular tissue but rather it is a condition in which our whole body is capable of defending itself against its internal and external enemies.
+We need a robust immune system because it is not an organ, or a particular tissue, but rather a condition in which our whole body is capable of defending itself against its internal and external enemies.

 Rudolph Virchow, MD (1821 – 1902) “The Father of Modern Pathology” says:

 “If I could live my life over again, I would devote it to proving that germs seek their natural habitat—diseased tissue—rather than being the cause of the diseased tissue; e.g., mosquitoes seek the stagnant water, but do not cause the water to become stagnant.”